Palm Paradise Cabanas Tangalle

 To my surprise, they were able to offer us a cabana for 2 nights, on half-board basis (breakfast and dinner).

-In the heat of the day, the local dogs have their own way of cooling off.
+Local dogs have their own way of cooling off.

 The cabanas were just as I remembered, rustic and comfortable, and well-spaced out in a neat and tidy garden complex close to the beach.
-Security seems to have been beefed up considerably since my last visit – there was even a 24-hour security guard posted in a small structure not far from our cabana.

-The need for the security became apparent over the next 2 days.
 Unfortunately, the monkeys were long gone.

 In the reception area, I read a sign which stated that the beach in front of the complex was public: The management were not responsible for the actions of local people on this beach.